-The primary analysis to support the claim of no difference between the treatment arms hormone therapy alone compared to hormone therapy plus chemotherapy - met the prespecified non-inferiority threshold.
+The primary analysis to support the claim of no difference between the treatment arms hormone therapy alone compared to hormone therapy plus chemotherapy-met the prespecified non-inferiority threshold.
 However, the Critique outlined the following issues to consider:

-- For the ITT population, the pre-specified non-inferiority margin of 32.2% decrease in invasive disease-free survival for hormone therapy alone compared to hormone therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report. - Results for the 'as treated' population are close to rejecting the null hypothesis of no difference between the treatment arms. - The 'as-treated' population baseline characteristics were statistically significantly different for important baseline prognostic variables such as age, menopausal status, tumour size and tumour grade (such that, on average, 'lower risk' women were randomised to HT alone and 'higher' risk women were randomised to HT+CT). - The non-adherence in the HT arm was 5.6% but 18.4% in the HT+CT arm compared to only 6.4% in the non-randomised high RS score chemotherapy arm. - There was a high risk of bias in the trial design. - 5 1982 (CTH There was significant loss to follow up which was deemed not important due to the lower than expected iDFS rate. - There are four hormone regimens and nine chemotherapy regimens, which may introduce confounding to the extent that they are not equi-effective.
+- For the ITT population, the pre-specified non-inferiority margin of 32.2% decrease in invasive disease-free survival for hormone therapy alone compared to hormone therapy plus chemotherapy appears to be quite large and not supported by the references cited in the trial report. - Results for the 'as treated' population are close to rejecting the null hypothesis of no difference between the treatment arms. - The 'as-treated' population baseline characteristics were statistically significantly different for important baseline prognostic variables such as age, menopausal status, tumour size and tumour grade (such that, on average, 'lower risk' women were randomised to HT alone and 'higher' risk women were randomised to HT+CT). - The non-adherence in the HT arm was 5.6% but 18.4% in the HT+CT arm compared There was significant loss to follow up which was deemed not important due to the lower than expected iDFS rate.

+There are four hormone regimens and pine of introduces.

+- introduce confounding to the extent that they are not equi-effective.